olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 }
 ```

-If you see the above output, then congratulations you just built parallel h5py on Summit!
-Now you can use one of the fastest computers in the world to write parallel HDF5 files in Python!
+If you see the above output, then congratulations you have used one of the fastest computers in the world to write a parallel HDF5 file in Python!

 ## Additional Resources